triggermesh/docs/docs/sources/httppoller.md

 ## Events Types

-The HTTP source creates a CloudEvent for each request received.
+The HTTP Poller Source creates a CloudEvent for each request received.
 CloudEvents header values are filled according to these rules:

 - `event-type` is set to the source's provided value.
 - `event-source` is set to the source's provided value.